 For those who would rather not travel with firearms, we have quality rifles and ammunition available for you at no additional cost.
 We typically require you to shoot at the range before beginning the hunt to ensure you are comfortable with our rifle and that you are shooting well with it.
 We like recommending this route as it makes your prep and packing far easier.

 In general, New Zealand requires no licenses, fees or limited seasons for big game hunting.
 Once we know what species you're interested in - we can help sort any permitting required.

 A license is required for waterfowl hunting and fishing.
 A one week fishing or bird license costs about $20 USD.

-The weather on the South Island of New Zealand depends a lot on the place.
-For a lot of Central Otago and the nearby coasts, the weather can range from puffy-jacket-cold to shirtsleeve warm.
+The weather on the South Island of New Zealand depends a lot on where exactly you are.
+For much of Central Otago and the nearby coasts, the weather can range from puffy-jacket-cold to shirtsleeves warm.
 If you're hunting during the autumn/early winter peak big game seasons, we can almost promise that you´ll experience a little bit of rain.
 Bring a bit of wet weather gear - just to be prepared.

 We work hard to position hunters at distances and shots they are comfortable with.
 Often shots occur within 150 yards but please be comfortable and proficient at shooting up to 300 yards.